 2. The Moab area has been inhabited since 10,000 BC

-3. Over Three million people visit the parks a year
+3. Over 3 million people visit the Moab area every year

 Arches National Park had over 1.6 million visitors per year, Canyonlands National Park over 800,000 visitors, Dead Horse Point State Park is over 780,000 visitors.
 That’s more people than the whole city of Chicago!

 I was surprised to find out that over 50 movies have been shot in the Moab area including many Hollywood movies.
 On Discover Moab’s website, they list movies filmed in Arches National Park – like Indiana Jones and the Last Crusade, 1988 and Thelma and Louise-1990.

 Surprisingly, I found, even more, well-known movies were filmed at Dead Horse Point State Park- The Adventures of Joe Dirt, 1999, Mission Impossible II, 1999, Con-Air 1997, McGyver 1985, Warlock 1958.

 Movie buffs would enjoy a visit to the Moab Museum of Film and Western Heritage.
 The museum is self-guided and open to the public daily at no charge.

 5. A mysterious crater in Canyonlands National Park

 Upheaval Dome is an unusual geologic formation in Canyonlands National Park.
 Mysteriously, rocks that had been buried a mile underground are on the surface of the crater.

 Geologists think it may be either, the crater was formed by a meteorite or a salt dome that had collapsed.
 You can stand and winder about the origin of this unusual formation on a visit to Canyonlands Park.